Why did I decide to have Botox in the first place?

 Takeaways: how I am feeling about my decision to try Botox

 I am very happy with my decision to try Botox for preventative measures.
 I think Botox is great for highly expressive people.
 The way I look at it is we already put lotions on our faces to prevent lines and wrinkles.
 Botox is a preventative potion for the same problem.
 It worked great for me.
 It is still doing the job four months later.
 I plan to go back when I am back in Dallas in January.
-I will do an update at that time to share what my forehead is looking like, how I am feel, and how the 2nd procedure goes.
+I will do an update at that time to share what my forehead is looking like, how I am feeling, and how the 2nd procedure goes.
 Botox is not for everyone and not everyone needs this prevention.
 I highly recommend talking to a doctor and doing personal research prior to trying it out.
+Finding the right doctor is very important, and I attribute my great experience to my doctor in Dallas, Dr. Kingston (see her information below).

 Some Frequently Asked Questions and My Personal Opinions (I am no expert or medical professional)